terraform-ibm-modules/terraform-ibm-cloud-monitoring/README.md

 <!-- Update this title with a descriptive name.
 Use sentence case. -->
-# Terraform modules template project
+# IBM Cloud Monitoring module

 <!--
 Update status and "latest release" badges: